SensorAnalyticsAus/adaptiveFEA/README.md

 ## About
 Finite Element Analysis (FEA) is a numerical modelling technique for predicting behaviour of solids, fluids, electromagnetic fields, and heat-flows.
-Adaptive FEA automatically adjusts the density of the mesh to provide more accurate results.
+Adaptive FEA automatically adjusts its mesh density to provide more accurate results.
 It's done by calculating FEA error and using it to alter the mesh density until error is reduced to a tolerable limit.
-This archive contains programs for adaptive FEA:
+This archive contains the following programs for adaptive FEA:
 * **femgs1** for carrying out linear 2D FEA
 * **adpgs1** for calculating FEA error and the remeshing parameters
 * **faopgs2** for adaptive unstructured mesh generation